tqec/topologiq/README.md

 - You can use a non-descript ZX graph defined as a dictionary of nodes and edges.
 See `assets/graphs/simple_graphs.py` for examples.
 - You can also use a PyZX graph.
 See check `run.py` for a blueprint of the process needed and `assets/graphs/pyzx_graphs.py` for examples of graphs.

-Please note, however, that the current goal is to inform developmental priorities by identifying **types** of circuits for which the current implementation performs good, less good, bad, and awfully.
+Please note, however, that the algorithm is not expected to always succeed.
+The current goal is to inform developmental priorities by identifying types of circuits for which the current implementation performs good, less good, bad, and awfully.

 ## Yeah, but how does it work, really?
-A detailed overview and, hopefully, a paper, is in progress.
-Meanwhile, this is an overview of the inner workings of the algorithm.
+A detailed insight into the algorithm and, hopefully, a paper, is in progress.
+Meanwhile, below, a quick overview of the inner workings of the algorithm.

 **In first place,** the algorithm will look for an incoming ZX graph and, if needed and possible, convert it into a native format.
 - ***Native format:*** A simple dictionary of nodes and edges (see `assets/graphs/simple_graphs.py` for examples).
 - ***PyZX interoperability:*** PyZX graphs supported (check `run.py` for a blueprint of the conversion process and `assets/graphs/pyzx_graphs.py` for examples).
   - Note.
 If using a random PyZX circuit for testing, ensure all qubit lines are interconnected.
 If a qubit line is not interconnected, the graph has subgraphs.
 The algorithm treats subgraphs as separate logical computations, and will focus on one subgraph only.

-**After,** the algorithm will traverse the ZX graph transforming each node into a 3D equivalent "block" and positioning the resulting blocks in a way that honours the original edges in the graph (may involve a need to add intermediate blocks).
+**After,** the algorithm will traverse the ZX graph transforming each node into a 3D equivalent "block" and positioning the resulting blocks in a way that honours the original edges in the graph (may need to add intermediate blocks and break edges in the process).
 This second part of the process is itself divided into several stages:
 - ***Positioning:*** organises the process of placing each node into a number of tentative positions.
   - Step currently follows a greedy Breadth First Search (BFS) approach.
   - Additional strategies will be explored in due course.